Eyelid Surgery – Blepharoplasty

 Eyelid surgery (blepharoplasty) is a procedure that removes fat along with excess skin and muscle from the upper and lower eyelids.
 Eyelid surgery can correct drooping upper lids and puffy bags below your eyes – features that make you look older and more tired than you feel, and may even interfere with your vision.
 It won’t remove crow’s feet or other wrinkles, eliminate dark circles under your eyes, or lift sagging eyebrows.
 Blepharoplasty can be done alone, or in conjunction with other facial surgery procedures such as a facelift or browlift.

 Blepharoplasty works to improve the overall appearance of the eyes by removing excess tissue from the region.
-People can look exponentially older than they are due to puffy bags under the eyes or drooping, heavy eyelids.
-Blepharoplasty can help restore youth to your face easily by removing these aging features.
+People can look older than they are due to puffy bags under the eyes or drooping, heavy eyelids.
+Blepharoplasty can help restore a youthful appearance and make the eyes look more alert.
 If you’re interested in discussing what this procedure can do to improve the appearance of your eyelids and your eyes themselves, contact Dr. Rokhsar to schedule a consultation.

 View more cases in our gallery, complete with before and after photos, information about the case, and detailed stories.